Are you afraid of eating raw eggs? I was terrified the very first time I ate a raw egg, but I got over that fear when nothing bad happened.

 It's thought that as long as you eat the biotin rich egg yolk along with the egg white, there will probably be no risk of a biotin deficiency.

 I've heard the odds are less than 1 in 30,000 chance of contracting salmonella poisoning and that's from commercial eggs.
+There's even less risk in organic eggs and pastured eggs.

 The protein in eggs will contain sulfur amino acids that help to keep you young and eggs are a great source of glutathione.
-Both of these nutrients are often destroyed when you cook your eggs!

 It's important to get a supply of fresh eggs to avoid bad bacteria which may become an issue with eggs that aren't fresh.

 Do you remember this marketing line, "the incredible, edible egg" from a commercial back in the day?
+That's because eggs are truly a nutritional powerhouse despite their size.

 Eggs have 5 to 8 grams of protein per egg (depending on size) and almost all of the protein in eggs will get used by your body.